After the death of your green card sponsor, how can your preserve your ability to become a permanent resident?

 The substitute financial sponsor must complete Form I-864 and the immigrant must write a letter to the USCIS asking to have the case reinstated after it was revoked due to death of the initial sponsor.

-Since this process can be complicated, it is important to consult an experienced immigration attorney if an immigrant’s sponsor or petitioner passes away during the application process.
+Since this process can be complicated, it is important to consult an experienced immigration attorney upon the death of your green card sponsor.

 Helpful Resources Upon the Death of Your Green Card Sponsor